ibm-ecosystem-engineering/QueryCraft/readme.md

 1. Bring your dataset with golden queries in the following format: question, query, and db_id Instruction for ingesting the dataset is provided in the next Step 1.
-2. Curate the golden query dataset using our annotation tool: [https://dnb-annotator.tsglwatson.buildlab.cloud/] 3.Use the example datasets provided below for testing: Spider and KaggleDBQA Unzip the example datasets using the command:
+2. Curate the golden query dataset using our annotation tool: [https://dnb-annotator.tsglwatson.buildlab.cloud/]
+3. Use the example datasets provided below for testing: Spider and KaggleDBQA Unzip the example datasets using the command:

 ```
 cd ./input
 unzip spider.zip